runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 A small number of Snow-leopard and tiger Xhal'fae can be found in the mountanous areas of Quon Xi.
 While they still keep to a fairly austere lifestyle, they tend to retain more of the trappings of civilization - clothes, architecture, tools, etc. - than the 'fae of Kita Lau.

-During the Uon wars, most Xhal'fae got very good at masking their presence from magic, and as a consequence, many modern Xhal'fae naturally have some form of magic resistance or evasion.
+During the collapse of the Xeres Empire, and subsequent war between the Ael and the Uon, most Xhal'fae got very good at masking their presence from magic, and as a consequence, many modern Xhal'fae naturally have some form of magic resistance or evasion.

 ### Xhao'fae

-Xhao'fae are an ancient offshoot of the Xhal'fae who mimic hexapede lizards, found across Kita Lau, and occasionally along the west cost of Quon Xi.
+The Xhao'fae are a group of shapeshifters that mimic the form of the hexapede lizards found across Kita Lau the east cost of Quon Xi.

+While the reptillian Xhao'fae and feline Xhal'fae are both shapeshifter tribes originating from the Ael'xhal, they came about independantly, with the Xhao'fae originating in Kita Lau around the end of the Dragon War, and the Xhal'fae originating in Xuon under the declining Xeres Empire.

-They normally appear as 4 to 4 1/2 foot tall humanoid reptilians with four arms, a long tail, and a line of feathers running down their spine.
+Xhao'fae normally appear as 4 to 4 1/2 foot tall humanoid reptilians with four arms, a long tail, and a line of spines or feathers running down their spine.
 Despite being much shorter than most humans, the extra limbs and tail mean they weigh about the same.
 Unlike most 'fae, Xhao'fae have no inherent shapeshifting ability.
 The only remanants of their fae ancestry are the ability to form and dismiss webbing between their digits for swimming, and membranes between their limbs for gliding.
-Additionally, magic-users among them retain a natural affinity for shapeshifting, so Xhao'fae shamans and mages often learn how to shapeshift.
+Additionally, magic-users among them retain a natural affinity for shapeshifting, so Xhao'fae shamans and mages often learn how to shapeshift fully.
-Xhao'fae civilization is most similar to that of the Ael'xhal, although they have a tendancy to build higher up in the trees.
+Xhao'fae civilization is most similar to that of the Ael'xhal, although they have a tendancy to build their dwellings in the trees.

 Despite their reptillian form, Xhao'fae are still fertile with other Aeldar, though less so than with other Xhao'fae.
 Children of such pairings most often look like their mother.

+Xhao'fae are still primarly found in central Kita Lau.
+The Ael-supremacist nature of the Quon Xi empire means they are basically unheard of on that continent, except in the western regions, where the empire holds little sway.
+Some Xhao'fae can occasionally be found around the edges of the riftscape, and in the Free Cities of Eaos.

 ## Merfae
 Serpentfish shapeshifters most often found around Kita Lau, and in the southern Eaos isles.